Why is Halo House needed?

 Where is Halo House located?

-The Halo House apartments are located at 8181 Fannin Street near the Texas Medical Center in Houston, Texas.
+The Halo House apartments are located at 8181 Fannin Street near the TMC in Houston, Texas.

 How much will it cost to stay at Halo House?